Louis F. Burns

-Louis Francis Burns (January 2, 1920 – May 20, 2012) was an American historian, author, and teacher, known as a leading expert on the history, mythology and culture of the Osage Nation.
+Louis Francis Burns (Osage Nation, January 2, 1920 – May 20, 2012) was a Native American historian, author, and teacher, known as a leading expert on the history, oral history and culture of the Osage Nation.
 Burns wrote more than a dozen books and scholarly works on the Osage people.
 In 2002 he was inducted into the Oklahoma Historians Hall of Fame.

 Biography

 Early life and marriage

 Burns was born on January 2, 1920, in Elgin, Kansas, to Robert Lee and Bessie (née Tinker) Burns.
 His mother, Bessie, an Osage allottee, was a member of the prominent Tinker family.
 Burns chronicled their history in his self-published book, Turn of the Wheel: A Genealogy of the Burns and Tinker Families (1980), which also explores a considerable amount of Osage history.
-Through her, Burns was descended from the Little Bear/Strike Axe band of Little Osages, and was a member of the tribe's Mottled Eagle Clan.
+Through his mother, Burns was descended from the Little Bear/Strike Axe band of Little Osages, and was a member of the tribe's Mottled Eagle Clan.

 He was one-eighth Osage/Kansas, and his Osage name was Hulah Kiheka (Eagle Chief).
 He became a member of the I’n Lon Schka Society, which organizes the important ceremonial dance.
-Burns was raised on a cattle ranch within the Osage Nation.
+Burns was raised on a cattle ranch within the Osage Reservation.

 During World War II, Burns served in the United States Marine Corps in the Central and South Pacific Campaigns.
 Soon after returning to the United States from the war, he married Ruth Blake in 1945.